ToddSandberg/Dictionary/README.md

 - locations.txt implemented
 - Word_frequency_list.txt implemented
 - colors.txt implemented
+- verbnet implemented
 ## Document Output Formats:
 - tsv files for each part of speech with words and their properties
 - serialized dictionary classes for each part of speech
-## Current Dictionary Write Time: 4 minutes and 59 seconds
+## Current Dictionary Write Time: 5 minutes and 24 seconds